KingChampion36/chemistryedu/docs/physical-chemistry/thermodynamics/analysis-of-thermodynamic-processes.md

 ---
 title: Thermodynamics | Analysis of Thermodynamic Processes
+description: In this article, we will analyse various thermodynamic processes by applying first law of thermodynamics.
 ---

 # [![ChemistryEdu Logo](../../images/favicon.svg){ align=left, width=3.8% }](../../index.md)  Thermodynamics | Analysis of Thermodynamic Processes